-I have called New York City my home for over seven and a half years, and while I may not have been born and bred here, I have certainly done a huge portion of my growing up in this town.
+I have called New York City my home for over eight years, and while I may not have been born and bred here, I have certainly done a huge portion of my growing up in this town.
 I’m what they call a “transplant” in NYC, and I’ve certainly earned my stripes after enduring just about everything this city can throw at you.
 In my time here, I’ve discovered a few secrets, found some amazing spots, and fallen in love with the grit and glory of New York.

 I’ve been slowly working on this post for months (no joke), and have tried my best to create a comprehensive inside guide to navigating and enjoying your time in NYC, whether you’re visiting for 24 hours or moving here for good!
 I hope that my experience can help you get the most out of your time here and fall head over heels for the city that (truly) never sleeps.
 Welcome to New York!

-There are many ways to get around New York City.
+How to get around New York City:

 - Public transportation (i.e. subways, buses)